Hiepnguyenhoang/Traffic-light-STM32/README.md

 ## Objective

 Implement traffic light control system on STM32 bluepill using an FSM (Finite State Machine) approach.
 Using button for input.

 - If button is pressed or held, logic sensor = 1 represents there is car or pedestrian crossings in that direction button is pressed or held.
 - If button isn't pressed or held, logic sensor = 0 represents there isn't car or pedestrian crossings in that direction button is pressed or held.
-LCD Display:
+- **LCD Display:**
-- Displays the elapsed time for light states.
+  - Displays the elapsed time for light states:
-+ Go (Green for 10s) → Warning (Yellow for 5s) → Stop (Red).
+    - Go (Green for 10s) → Warning (Yellow for 5s) → Stop (Red).
-+ Pedestrian light sequence: White (10s) → Blinking Warning (5s) → Red.
+    - Pedestrian light sequence: White (10s) → Blinking Warning (5s) → Red.
   - Shows "00" when all lights are Red.

 ## Hardware Requirements